About the Book

 Meet the Author

 Andi Smith lives in Ohio with her husband, two sons, a dog, cats, and 16 adorable chickens.
 Andi has been knitting and crocheting for over 40 years, and enjoys it as much now as when she was a small child.
-Andi is lucky enough to work as a tech editor in the knitting industry, as well as a designer and blogger.
+Andi is lucky enough to work as a tech editor in the knitting industry, as well as a designer.
 She volunteers as a special education advocate, and uses knitting as therapy.